 Many of our customers in China focus on the development and production of NEVs and have been entitled to certain government incentives or subsidies.
 For example, producers of extended-range electric vehicles enjoy certain favorable government incentives and subsidies, including exemption from vehicle purchase tax, one-time government subsidies, exemption from license plate restrictions in certain cities, exemption from driving restrictions in certain cities, and preferential utility rates for charging facilities.
 However, China's central and local governments have begun to phase out such incentives and subsidies.
 In April 2020, the PRC Ministry of Finance and other national regulatory authorities issued a circular to extend the original end date of subsidies for NEV purchasers to the end of 2022 and reduce the amount of subsidies in 10% increments each year commencing from 2020.
 However, only certain NEVs are eligible for such subsidies starting from July 2020.
+On December 31, 2021, the PRC Ministry of Finance and other national regulatory authorities issued another circular that became effective on January 1, 2022, which further reduced the national subsidies for NEVs by 30% in 2022 compared with that of 2021 and also clarified that such subsidies will be eliminated after December 31, 2022 and that NEV purchasers will not be eligible for the subsidies if the NEVs they purchase are licensed after December 31, 2022.
 Any reduction, elimination or discriminatory application of government subsidies and economic incentives because of policy changes, the reduced need for such subsidies and incentives due to the perceived success of NEVs, fiscal tightening or other factors may affect government incentives or subsides and result in diminished competitiveness of the NEV industry generally.
 The business of our Chinese NEV customers may suffer as a result, which in turn may have a material and negative impact on us as a LiDAR supplier.